shrewdacumen/shortly-app-by-sungwook/README.md

 - `LowerCellInputView`: Upon the tap on the text field, the text is reset to empty.
    Otherwise, the user should delete the previously typed url string before entering a new one.
    This will improve again the user experience.

+- DEBUG_print(_ items: Any..., separator: String = " ", terminator: String = "\n") :
+    to ease the debugging while not burdening the release app.

+- `func set_error_message_from_the_web_endpoint(with_url_string url_string: String, errorSeriousness: Enum_ErrorSeriousNess)` on `LowerCellInputView`
+    The errors from the server will be classified as two categories.
+      1. casualError_networkError -> just a network error
+      2. seriousError_endPointRelocated -> only when SHRTCODE service is not available or replaced by another service.

 --------------------------------------------------------------------------------------------------------